tim25651/custom-repo/README.md

 While apt, conda and homebrew are served by nginx, for the Chocolatey server, I used the shaka-projects's [express-chocolatey-server](https://github.com/shaka-project/express-chocolatey-server).

+After running the tests, the built chocolatey conda package can be installed on the server and the systemwide installed packages (mono, dotnet-sdk and chocolatey itself) can be removed.
+Additionally you could also install the micromamba debian package to replace conda installation in /opt/.
 ## Installation

 - Create a personal access token on https://github.com/settings/tokens